Build a Cryptographically-Secure Password Generator in Node.js with Typescript

 Import crypto module

-First import crypto module from Node.js:
+First import the crypto module from Node.js:

 import crypto from 'crypto';